Motorcycle Accident Attorney in Gainesville, Florida

 - The driver was drunk or otherwise intoxicated.

 - Any other manner of reckless driving.

-Any collision that results from these circumstances is not the fault of the motorcycle driver, rather, it is the fault of the automobile driver.
+Any collision that results from these circumstances is not the fault of the motorcycle driver.
+Rather, it is the fault of the automobile driver.
 In such cases, Florida law gives you four years to hire an attorney and pursue an injury case relating to the accident.
 An attorney can help you navigate your legal rights and pursue compensation for injuries you may suffer.
-The amount of compensation you receive is dependant on a variety of things, including:
+The amount of compensation you receive is dependent on a variety of things, including: